Olyray/alx-backend-javascript/0x03-ES6_data_manipulation/README.md

 3) 2-get_students_by_loc.js - returns an array of objects which are located in a specific city.
 4) 3-get_ids_sum.js - returns the sum of all student ids
 5) 4-update_grade_by_city.js - returns an array of students for a specific city with their new grade
+6) 5-typed_arrays.js - returns a new ArrayBuffer with an Int8 value at a specific position.